 To avoid problems with consumer issues, it helps to get your facts right.
-Discover what is myth and what is fact for each of these topics.
+Separate fact from fiction with the topics below.

 A consumer guarantee doesn’t have to be provided if there is a warranty.

 - Under Australian Consumer Law, consumer guarantees are given automatically.
 They provide consumers with a comprehensive set of rights for the goods and services they buy, lease or hire.
 Consumer guarantees cannot be revoked, replaced or waived by a seller or consumer.

 - Warranties are a separate and additional promise attached to a good or service.
 A manufacturer’s warranty is a voluntary promise made by a supplier or manufacturer about goods or services.
 An extended warranty is an additional warranty that can be purchased by a consumer.
 Warranties do not replace consumer guarantees.

 Learn more about consumer guarantees, warranties and contracts.

 'I'm always protected by a cooling-off period.
 That means I can change my mind and withdraw from the sale even though I have signed a contract.'

 - Cooling-off periods only apply to a limited number of transactions including: